So You Think You Can Dance (American TV series) season 5

 So You Think You Can Dance is a United States television reality program and dance competition airing on the Fox Broadcasting Company network.
 Season five premiered on May 21, 2009, with Nigel Lythgoe and Mary Murphy returning as permanent judges and Cat Deeley returning to host.
 Jeanine Mason was crowned America's Favorite Dancer on August 6, 2009, making her the second female to win the show.
 For the first time, the show moved to a new stage, but it turned out to be the last season at CBS Studios.

 Auditions

 Open auditions for this season were held in the following locations:

 Las Vegas week

 Judges: Nigel Lythgoe, Mary Murphy, Mia Michaels, Lil' C, Adam Shankman, Debbie Allen.

 The Las Vegas callbacks were held at Planet Hollywood Resort and Casino in Las Vegas, Nevada.
-172 dancers were invited to participate in the callback auditions.
-This number was cut to 32 dancers, 16 male and 16 female, before the announcement of the season's top 20 contestants.
+172 contestants were invited to participate in the callback auditions.
+This number was cut to 32 contestants (each gender: 16 female and 16 male), before the announcement of the season's top 20 contestants.
 Las Vegas week included the following rounds, with cuts made after each: